BlaqueDevs/se-assignment-day-5-technical-writing-and-review-glorychioma/README.md

 - Engage interactively: Use Q&A, analogies, or demonstrations to make content more relatable.

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?

+- Asking questions: Start with open-ended or basic questions to assess their familiarity with the topic.
+- Observing reactions: Watch for confusion, engagement, or understanding through facial expressions and body language.
+- Using polls or surveys: Quick pre-event or real-time surveys help determine their expertise level.
+- Encouraging feedback: Invite questions and adjust explanations based on their responses.
+- Starting simple: Begin with fundamental concepts, then gradually increase complexity based on their comfort level.

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?